charlie2099/charlieevans.dev/blog_director_ai_page.md

 that could be considered generic.
 After the submission of the prototype demo and receiving valuable tutor feedback the project was able to move forward with a clearer vision of where to go next.
 From there the project was able to see success as development on the rules system began.

+### Rule System
+In the early stages of development, the project faced significant challenges in creating a single rule system that could process rules across various game genres.
+The initial architectural design suffered from depending on rules that were highly context dependant and tightly coupled to core scripts.

+As development and research progressed, the Rule pattern was discovered.
+This powerful design pattern allows for the encapsulation of conditional logic into their self-contained and reusable rule classes.
+This approach provided a high degree of modularity, flexibility, extensibility, as well as readability.

+addressed former issues with

+these core principles

+### Active Area System

+## Key Features
+- Games
+  - Top-down Shooter Game
+  - Top-down Survival Game
+- Rule-based Architecture
+  - Intensity Rule Engine
+  - Behaviour Rule Engine
+  - Intensity Rule Calculator
+  - Behaviour Rule Calculator
+- Active Area Set
+  - Dynamic Tilemap Processing
+  - Dynamic Enemy Population
+  - Dynamic Item Spawning

 ## Strengths
 - Highly Customisable - Designers can tweak and customise the director according to their own needs and